 I have registered for a language module that I cannot now attend.
 Do I have to deregister?

 Yes, as quickly as possible.
 We need to have accurate data on the number of participants for our language course planning.
-Someone may be waiting for a place to become free.
-Withdrawals are not possible after the end of week two of the semester, and we expect participants then to remain until the completion of the module and to sit the assessed assignment.
+Someone may be waiting for a place to become free (see also question 4).
 Withdrawals should be notified directly to the relevant Secretariat.
 Registrations or withdrawals cannot be undertaken by the Language Centre’s lecturers or management.

 Withdrawals in respect of the intensive courses during the block study-weeks should be avoided: withdrawals are no longer possible after the Friday immediately preceding the first study-week.